Easy EdgeDB · Chapter 17

 • the best way to filter is by .name, but HasCoffins doesn’t have this property.

-So maybe we can turn this type into something else called HasNameAndCoffins, and put the name and coffins properties inside there.
+So maybe it’s time to turn this abstract type into a larger one called HasNameAndCoffins, and put the name and coffins properties inside there.
 This won’t be a problem because every place needs a name and a number of coffins in our game.
-Remember, 0 coffins means that vampires can’t stay in a place for long: just quick trips in at night before the sun rises.
+Remember, 0 coffins means that vampires can’t stay in a place for long, because all they can do is make quick trips during the middle of the night when the sun is down.
+It’s essentially a “What is the name and can vampires terrorize it” property.
+And that will let us do queries on HasNameAndCoffins which is guaranteed to have these two properties.

 Here is the type with its new property.
 We’ll give it two constraints: exclusive and max_len_value to keep names from being too long.